macmillan333/yaac_unity/README.md

 Install [Unity 2019.2.2f1](https://unity3d.com/get-unity/download/archive), clone this repo, then open the directory from Unity or Unity Hub as a project.
 Hopefully there shouldn't be any warnings or errors.
 In Unity, click "File-->Build Settings" to build.

-You may be able build this game with a Unity version later than 2019.2.2f1, but no guarantees.
+You may be able build this game with a Unity version different than 2019.2.2f1, but no guarantees.

 This project should work on all desktop OSes, but I have only tested it on Windows 10 64-bit.

 ## Attributions

-The following assets are acquired from external resources, or are based on them:
+The following assets are acquired from external resources, or are based on them.
+Please be aware that many assets come with licenses that require attribution.

 |Asset|Origin|Author|License|Modification (if any)|
 |--|--|--|--|--|